pierre-rouleau/pel/README.rst

   terminal mode for commands that normally do not have them,
 - support Emacs in graphical mode with some extensions specific to macOS and Linux,
-- allow independent configuration of terminal-based and GUI-based emacs customization to prevent slowing down terminal mode with logic that is only available in graphical mode,
+- allow independent configuration of terminal-based and GUI-based Emacs customization to prevent slowing down terminal mode with logic that is only available in graphical mode,
 - attempt to provide globally unified keyboard experience for a large set of commands across multiple major modes,
-- document Emacs features in several topic oriented PDF tables,
+- document Emacs features in several (192) topic oriented PDF tables which provide and overview of the topic, list standard Emacs commands, PEL extra commands, their key bindings, links to the Emacs manual, to the external packages, to description articles and more.
+  Some tables describe tools like `GNU make`_ or languages (like `Perl 5`_).

+  - All PDF tables are heavily hyperlinked, with table of contents links to the table topics, links to other tables, and links back to the `➢Index PDF`_ that gives you a top level view of all topics inside one page.
+  - The PDF tables use colour codes and icons (see the `➢Legend PDF`_ for their meaning) to speed identification of commands, identify if they are available globally, for major mode, minor mode or under special circumstances to help you understand Emacs.

-- provide documentation on several other topics.
+- PEL also provide documentation on several other topics.

 PEL keeps evolving.
 It allows me to maintain my Emacs configuration on